CarlWebster/Citrix-Virtual-Apps-and-Desktops-V3/CVAD_Inventory_V3.txt

 #				"Enterprise Edition" is now "Citrix Virtual Desktops 7 Advanced"
 #				"Advanced Edition" is now "Citrix Virtual Desktops 7 Standard"
 #
-#	Updated Function ProcessCitrixPolicies to match the DaaS script with all policies added/udated/renamed since version 2206
+#	Updated Function ProcessCitrixPolicies to match the DaaS script with all policies added/updated/renamed since version 2206
 #
-#	Updated for CVAD 2402 (7.41), 2407 (7.42), and 2409 (7.43)
+#	Updated for CVAD 2402 (7.41) and 2407 (7.42)

 #
 #Version 3.42 20-Jan-2024